Salehamub/IT5016D/README.md

  Every file has comments outlining the functionality of the code as well as any knowledge I've gained from using it.
  ## Fascinating/Uncertain
 I list subjects or codes that I think are especially fascinating or perplexing in this area.
+This open-source repository is available under the MIT License, allowing for modification and distribution.